Popular Types of Sales Management Structures

 Cons:

-• Can lead to a silo effect, with reps not performing as well across different functions
+• Can lead to a silo effect, with reps not performing well across different functions

 Product or service line structure

-Rather than a geographic area, this structure assigns people on your team to specific products and services you sell.
-They become experts in that product or service, and that deep knowledge aids them in their work.
+Rather than a geographic area, people on your team are assigned to specific products and services.
+They become experts in that offering, and that deep knowledge aids them in their work.

-This structure type has a sales manager at the top, with the reps reporting to them separated by product line instead of geographic region.
+This structure type has a sales manager at the top with direct reports grouped by product line.
 There are no intermediary managers in this case.

 • Lets reps develop deep expertise in a product or service, whereby they can outline detailed use cases and advantages for the customer